RakhithJK/nettitude-PoshC2_Old-wiki/Network-Tasks---Lateral-Movement.md

 `Invoke-ShareFinder -hostlist hosts.txt`

-Searches a list of hosts for any network shares that the current user of the victim system has access to.
+This script written by @harmj0y, searches a list of hosts for any network shares that the current user of the victim system has access to.